 - When done, pour the liquid strained from the filling previously on the leaves.

-- Pour the stock or water over the leaves, Place a heat resistance heavy plate that’s smaller than the pan on top of the leaves.
+- Pour the stock or water over the leaves, Place a heat resistance heavy plate that’s smaller than the pot on top of the leaves.
 The water or stock should slightly cover the edges of the plate.

-- Cover the pan and let it come to a boil.
+- Cover the pot and let it come to a boil.
 Reduce the heat to the lowest and cook for two hours and 45 minutes.
 Check every few minutes to make sure there is still liquid, if all the liquid evaporates then add some more boiling water without seasoning it with salt.

 - When completely cool, place the stuffed leaves in an airtight container and store in the fridge for up to 7 days and can freeze it for up to 3 months.